Service Dog Training: A Guide to Canine Assistance

 Assessing Your Need for a Service Dog

-Before proceeding, it's crucial to assess whether a service dog is the right solution for your needs.
+Before proceeding, it's important to assess whether a service dog is the right solution for your needs.
 Consulting with healthcare professionals can help determine if a service dog would be beneficial.

 Choosing the Right Service Dog Program or Organization